The 13 Best Sustainable Art Supplies: The Buyer’s Guide

 Encourage Bundled Orders

-If you sell your art online, you should encourage your customers to order multiple items at once instead of ordering separately.
+If you sell your art onlineOpens in a new tab., you should encourage your customers to order multiple items at once instead of ordering separately.
 Discounts and free shipping are some common incentives.
 Adopting this will most likely get you more sales, but it will also help you reduce the quantity of packaging you consume per year and further reduce your brand’s carbon footprint.

 Talk to Other Artists